akdoganalibugra/akdoganalibugra/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-Experienced blockchain developer with an open to discovery in computer science and a passion for distributed ledger technology.
-Skilled in developing smart contracts and decentralized applications using Hyperledger Fabric and Nodejs.
+A backend developer with an opportunistic view of discovering and leveraging innovations in computing technologies.
+Skilled in RESTful using API and Nodejs.
+He also has degrees in hackathons with smart contracts and decentralized applications using Hyperledger Fabric and Nodejs.

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🌱 &nbsp; Developing more about IBM Hyperledger, Ethereum and another Blockchain Technologies.